Home

 • Ensure that your case is sturdy and will fit into your designated space.
 Avoid plastic cases.
 My choice is aluminium since it is lighter and dissipates heat quicker.

 • ALWAYS ensure that your choice of motherboard and power supply is compatible with your computer case form factor.
-Click here to look at some cheap computer power supplies.

 If there are not enough drive bays, you will not be able to expand your system in the future.

-• Ensure that there is ample ventilation such as case fans.
+• Ensure that there is ample ventilation such as case fans and vents.
 Also, if case fans are not included with your computer case, check to see that there are available ports for installing fans.
+Check out some great deals on cheap PC fans here.

-• Today's high tech gaming systems using dual video cards in SLI or Crossfire configurations generate excessive heat.
+• Today's high tech gaming systems using multiple video cards in SLI or Crossfire configurations generate excessive heat.
 Normal air cooling is insufficient to keep these "monsters" at normal operating temperatures hence the need for liquid cooling.

 • Choose an aluminium case because this material dissipates heat better than other materials.